neil-yoga-crypto/nano-proof-of-ownership-protocol/README.md

 ```

 ## Context: 🛡️🙌 Nano Proof of Ownership Protocol V0.2
-The purpose: to provide wallet builders with a simple flexible solution (or starting point) for Proof of Ownership using Nano wallets.
+The purpose: to provide wallet builders with a simple flexible solution (or starting point) for off-chain Proof of Ownership using Nano wallets.

 ### About the variabes:
 Time is the number that we almost all "agree" on, and can be used for expiration.